pkuks/trade-settlement-platform/README.md

 ## Overview

-The Trade Settlement & Custody Platform is a reference implementation of a simplified capital markets trade settlement system.
+The Trade Settlement Platform is a reference implementation of a simplified capital markets trade settlement system.

 The application is being developed incrementally, starting with the backend and progressively introducing trade processing, settlement workflows, event-driven processing, and an Angular frontend.